Newton Harris White

+Newton Harris White (September 2, 1860 – March 3, 1931) was an American farmer and politician.
+He served two terms as Speaker of the Tennessee Senate.

+White was born on September 2, 1860 in Giles County, Tennessee.
+After receiving his early education in Pulaski, Tennessee, he attended the Webb School in Culleoka, Tennessee.
+White became a successful farmer and one of the largest livestock producers in the state.
+His residence was "Hazelhurst" at Wales just north of Pulaski.

-Newton Harris White (1860–1931) was an American farmer and politician.
-He was elected as a Democratic member of the Tennessee House of Representatives in 1899.
+White was elected as a Democratic member of the Tennessee House of Representatives in 1899.
 He served as the Speaker of the Tennessee Senate from 1901 to 1903, and from 1913 to 1915.
+After serving as Speaker for the second time, White continued to serve in the Senate for one more term representing Giles County until 1917.
+White died on March 3, 1931 in Nashville, Tennessee and was buried in Pulaski.

 He is the father of Captain Newton Harris White, Jr., a 1907 graduate of the U.S. Naval Academy.
-Newton White, Jr. was an early naval aviator, the first commanding officer of the USS Enterprise in 1939, and owner of the Newton White Mansion in Mitchellville, Maryland.
+Newton White, Jr. was an early naval aviator, the first commanding officer of the in 1938, and owner of the Newton White Mansion in Mitchellville, Maryland.